-C# provides several data types to store numerical values and it’s important to choose the right one.
-In this blog post, we will delve into the difference between int, Int16, Int32, and Int64 in C#.
-You will learn about the size, minimum, and maximum values for each data type and when it is appropriate to use them.
+C# provides several data types to store numerical values, and choosing the right one is important.
+In this article, we will try to understand the difference between int, Int16, Int32, and Int64 in C#.

 Table of Contents